Sprytile/Sprytile/CodeOfConduct.md

 * Use gendered / racial / etc slurs
 * Do things that would be considered inappropriate in a professional setting

+TL;DR:
+* This project and community places importance on being welcoming to a diverse group of people.
-TL;DR: Heckin' swares okay to a point, slurs / trolling / harassment is a fuck off.
+* Heckin' swares okay to a point, slurs / trolling / harassment is a fuck off.

 ## Code of Conduct Proper